My Germany: 33 (of 51) UNESCO WH Sites

 Every year UNESCO-Welterbetag (UNESCO World Heritage Day) in Germany is celebrated on the first Sunday in June.
-I highlight a number of places designated World Heritage Sites (WHS) in Germany from a list of 51 inscriptions.
+I highlight below 33 UNESCO World Heritage Sites (WHS) in Germany from a list of 51 inscriptions.

 - Aachen Cathedral (Aachener Dom)